karakays/lfcs/README.md

 ### Chapter XX. ext filesystems

 `ext4` is default filesystem on most Linux distributions.
-Many enhancements achieved over ext2/3 such as, maximum filesystem size, maximum number of subdirectoeis, block allocation optimizations, faster fsck, more reliable journaling etc.
+Many enhancements achieved over ext2/3 such as, maximum filesystem size, maximum number of subdirectoeis, block allocation optimizations, faster fsck, more reliable journaling etc. Another improvement is using _extents_ for large files. ext3 used to hold a list of individual block pointers that a file allocates.
+That didn't scale well for large files, for a 1GB file, it needs 256K pointers (in 4K blocks).
+In ext4 instead, a group of contiguous blocks are used which are called _extents_.

 * Block size is selected when filesystem is formatted, 512, 1024, 2048 or 4096 bytes.
 A block must fit into a memory page and because of that you cannot have 8K block in 4K pages.